Translation Theories – Eugene Nida and Dynamic Equivalence

 Additionally, formal equivalence can help readers to get familiar with the source language to help how meaning was conveyed in the original text.
 In this way, it preserves untranslated idioms to preserve original information and depicts the essence of language.

-The contrast between – Eugene Nida and Dynamic Equivalence
+The Contrast Between – Eugene Nida and Dynamic Equivalence

 Contrary to formal and dynamic equivalence, people who prefer literal equivalence are of the view that literal translation is closer to the original text.
 So, it is better.
-The people that prefer free or dynamic translation are of the view that this translation will help people understand the original text.
+The people who prefer free or dynamic translation are of the view that this translation will help people understand the original text.

 Therefore, it is better.
 The challenge with formal equivalence is that readers are more demanding towards it whereas, in dynamic equivalence, the readers find out that the decisions are already made in the text.
 Moreover, they assume that the work of the translator is not distorting.